MoPub iOS Viewability

 IAS and Moat

-This is why MoPub has partnered with both IAS and Moat to implement their respective measurement SDKs into the MoPub SDK through Github and CocoaPods.
-MoPub SDK v4.16 and above integrates technology from our partners Moat, Inc. (“Moat”) and Integral Ad Science, Inc. (“IAS”) in order to support viewability and other measurement reporting that these partners provide to advertisers and publishers.
-To support this as a publisher, all you need to do is upgrade to version 4.16+ of the MoPub SDK (see the iOS integration guide).
-You have the option to remove or disable this technology by following the opt-out instructions below.
+To support viewability and other measurement reporting, MoPub SDK versions 4.16 and higher integrate technology from our partners, Moat, Inc. (“Moat”) and Integral Ad Science, Inc. (“IAS”).
+As a publisher, you only need to upgrade to version 4.16 or higher of the MoPub SDK (refer to the iOS integration guide).
+You can then remove or disable this technology by following the opt-out instructions below.

 Supported Ad Formats

 All display and VAST video ads are supported.
 MoPub will support native ads at a later date.

-To take advantage of viewability measurement, all you need to do is upgrade to the latest version of the MoPub SDK.
-Viewability is supported through the MoPub SDK on GitHub and CocoaPods.
+To take advantage of viewability measurement, simply upgrade to the latest version of the MoPub SDK.
+Viewability is supported through the MoPub iOS SDK on GitHub and CocoaPods.
+No additional work is required.

 Validate Your Integration